zhongyl0430/teach/content/Probability/2/EXERCISES Section 2.3 (29-44).md

 # 30

 A friend of mine is giving a dinner party.
-His current wine supply includes 8 bottles of zinfandel, 10 of merlot, and 12 of cabernet (he only drinks red wine), all from different wineries.
+His current wine supply includes
+- 8 bottles of zinfandel,
+- 10 of merlot,
+- 12 of cabernet (he only drinks red wine),
+- all from different wineries.
+Questions:
 1. If he wants to serve 3 bottles of zinfandel and serving order is important, how many ways are there to do this?
 2. If 6 bottles of wine are to be randomly selected from the 30 for serving, how many ways are there to do this?
 3. If 6 bottles are randomly selected, how many ways are there to obtain two bottles of each variety?
 4. If 6 bottles are randomly selected, what is the probability that this results in two bottles of each variety being chosen?
 5. If 6 bottles are randomly selected, what is the probability that all of them are the same variety?
 # 31